faco400/Node_Training_HW9/README.md

   - **peek():** Returns the top element from the stack without removing it.
 Returns 'Stack is empty' if the stack is empty.

   - **getLength:** Returns value of stack length.

+## [Min/Max Stack](./data_structures/Stack.js): Class extended from Stack to support getting minimum and maximum elements in constant time (O(1)).

+- **Observations:**
+This class has two extra properties that are now being considering when performing the push and pop operations:
+  - **minStack**: array that stores min value of stack for each iteration
+    - **type:** array.
+  - **maxStack**: array that stores max value of stack for each iteration
+    - **type:** array.
+And two more methods:
+  - **getMin()**: returns the min value of stack by getting the top element of minStack.
+  - **getMax()**: returns the max value of satack by getting the top element of maxStack.

+**It guarantees constant time (O(1)) of getting min and max by implementing two more additional stacks: maxStack and minStack, each is responsible to stack the max and min values every push operation.
+This way, every time we pop a element out of the stack, we make sure the max and min values change accordingly.
+And every time we need to get either value we just need to extract the top element of each of these stacks.**

 ## [Queue](./data_structures/Queue.js): Class to represent a queue data structure